 Many of our brushes contain embedded texture patterns and settings.
 If you have a lot of custom brushes installed, Photoshop can become overloaded resulting in mis-matched textures and brush settings.
+This can also occur as the result of a corrupted Photoshop preferences file.

 Uninstall & reinstall the affected brush set.